madetech/blog/posts/continuous_delivery_tools_revisited.md

 The "deploy anywhere" approach of [Microsoft Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) (part of the Azure DevOps suite) means you can release software to any environment: Kubernetes (Azure Kubernetes Service),  Serverless (Azure Functions) and Web.
 This is, of course, achievable because of the close integration with their Cloud platform Azure.

-> We have used this simplify CI/CD workflow from source control (VSTS) to platform Azure Kubenetes Service (AKS).
+Using Azure DevOps suite meant we could commit new features through source control (VSTS) and deploy onto Azure Kubenetes Service (AKS) with relative ease.

 ## Self Hosted or SaaS

 The general advice from our original article remains the same.
 If it's a single product then SaaS will provide the least amount of friction, whereas if you have multiple products, or are at enterprise scale, then self-hosted is still worth considering.

 In addition to this advice, we now also recommend that if you are delivering to multiple operating systems (Windows, MacOS and Linux) then SaaS can reduce the complexity of managing an exotic build farm.
-A common combination used by Rust developers is to use Travis CI for Linux and MacOS and [Appveyor](https://duckduckgo.com/?q=appveyor&t=ffab&ia=web) for Windows when building and packaging software.
+A common combination used by Rust developers is to use Travis CI for Linux and MacOS and [Appveyor](https://www.appveyor.com/) for Windows when building and packaging software.

 The self-hosted route is only feasible if you have a dedicated Ops team, as the chances are that if your CD goes down, your CI will be down too (nearly all self-hosted solution provide CI/CD as an all-in-one package).
 If both are down then your developers can't release features.